Wind, thunderstorms expected around contained French wildfire

 In eastern France, police said on Saturday they were banning entry to most forests in the Bas-Rhin region near the German border.

 Cars, bicyclists, hikers, hunters and fishermen are prohibited from entry until Tuesday, police said in a statement.
-Only residents will be able to access the area.#photo2
+Only residents will be able to access the area.

 "It's an extreme step in the face of an exceptional situation," said Pierre Grandadam, president of a group that includes the Alsace forested communities.